Archierowe/guess_the_fruit/README.md

 -   [Pingdom](https://www.pingdom.com/) used to test site performance.
 -   [W3C Validator](https://validator.w3.org/) used to validate HTML and CSS code.

-W3schools - for the collapsed sidepanel code (modified by me).

 ## MEDIA

 -   Logo design used throughout the site was created through [Fiverr](https://www.fiverr.com/), with some editing by myself for use on this project.